-For a thorough overview of what types of insurance software companies and other small businesses need, check out Embroker’s Ultimate Guide to Small Business Insurance.
+For a thorough overview of what types of insurance software companies and other small businesses need, check out Embroker’s Ultimate Guide to Small Business Insurance and Software Development Insurance.

 Knowing how to start a software company takes time, patience, and a lot of research.
 You have to be willing to commit yourself fully to your vision for creating your software company, and embrace all the risk-taking that comes with working to realize that vision.